jeffboody/libvkk/readme.md

 	                                       uint32_t ua_count,
 	                                       vkk_uniformAttachment_t* ua_array);

-The bindGraphicsPipeline function may be used to bind a new graphics pipeline state.
+The vkk\_renderer\_bindGraphicsPipeline() function may be used to bind a new graphics pipeline state.

 	void vkk_renderer_bindGraphicsPipeline(vkk_renderer_t* self,
 	                                       vkk_graphicsPipeline_t* gp);

-The bindUniformSets function may be used to to bind multiple uniform sets simultaneously.
+The vkk\_renderer\_bindUniformSets() function may be used to bind multiple uniform sets simultaneously.
 The function takes an array of uniform sets whose set indexes must be in order and without gaps.
-If a shader requires sets { 0, 1, 3 } then the bindUniformSets function must be called twice with the uniform sets { 0, 1 } and { 3 } to meet the requirements of the underlying Vulkan API.
+If a shader requires sets
+{ 0, 1, 3 } then the vkk\_renderer\_bindUniformSets()
+function must be called twice with the uniform sets { 0, 1 }
+and { 3 } to meet the requirements of the underlying Vulkan API.
 Only the uniform sets for the shaders referenced by the current graphics pipeline need to be bound.

 	void vkk_renderer_bindUniformSets(vkk_renderer_t* self,
 	                                  uint32_t us_count,
 	                                  vkk_uniformSet_t** us_array);

-The clearDepth function can be called to reset the depth buffer.
+The vkk\_renderer\_clearDepth() function can be called to reset the depth buffer.

 	void vkk_renderer_clearDepth(vkk_renderer_t* self);

-The app may override the viewport or scissor with the viewport and scissor functions.
-Note that you may find it useful to use the cc\_mat4f\_perspective() and cc\_mat4f\_orthoVK() functions to prepare the perspective projection and orthographic projection matrices since viewport origin has flipped from OpenGL to Vulkan.
+The app may override the viewport or scissor with the vkk\_renderer\_viewport() and vkk\_renderer\_scissor() functions.

 	void vkk_renderer_viewport(vkk_renderer_t* self,
 	                           float x,